RESEARCH INTERESTS

 SELECTED PUBLICATIONS

 - “The Case of the Competing Pinkertons: Managing Reputation through the Paperwork and Bureaucracy of Surveillance,” in Surveillance Capitalism in America: From Slavery to Social Media, ed.
-Josh Lauer and Kenneth Lipartito (University of Pennsylvania Press, forthcoming).
+Josh Lauer and Kenneth Lipartito (University of Pennsylvania Press, 2021), 65-83.

-- “The Information Economy,” in the Oxford Research Encyclopedia of American History, ed.
-Jon Butler (New York: Oxford University Press, forthcoming).
+- “The Information Economy,” in Oxford Research Encyclopedia of American History, ed.
+Jon Butler (New York: Oxford University Press, 2014—.
+Article published May 26, 2021).

 - “Forecasting,” in Information: A Historical Companion, ed.
 Ann Blair, Paul Duguid, Anja Goeing, and Anthony Grafton (Princeton: Princeton University Press, 2021), 452-57.